jtblin/angular-chart.js/README.md

 # Reactive

-angular-chart.js watch updates on data, series, labels, colours and options and will update, or destroy and recreate, the chart on changes.
+angular-chart.js watch updates on data, series, labels, colors and options and will update, or destroy and recreate, the chart on changes.

 # Events